 value is known as consolidation.

-Spot trading : Trading by delivery of shares and payment for the same
+Spot trading : Trading by delivery of shares and payment for the same on

-on the date of purchase or on the next day.
+the date of purchase or on the next day.

-Stop transfer : The instruction given by a registered holder of shares
+Stop transfer : The instruction given by a registered holder of shares to

-to the company to stop the transfer of shares as a result of theft, loss etc,.
+the company to stop the transfer of shares as a result of theft, loss etc,.

-Trade guarantee : Trade guarantee is the guarantee provided by the
+Trade guarantee : Trade guarantee is the guarantee provided by the clearing

-the settlement guarantee guarantees the settlement of trade after multilateral netting.
+guarantee guarantees the settlement of trade after multilateral netting.

-Trading for delivery : Trading conducted with an intention to deliver
+Trading for delivery : Trading conducted with an intention to deliver shares

-shares as opposed to a position that is squared off within the settlement.
+as opposed to a position that is squared off within the settlement.

-Transfer deed : A transfer deed is a form that is used for effecting
+Transfer deed : A transfer deed is a form that is used for effecting transfer

-and transferee and complete in all respects.
+and complete in all respects.